ClaytonFarr/booster-testing-utilities/README.md

   - currently, this is a simple backup/restore mechanism that can encounter issues (see below)
     - if it is critical to preserve local datastores' state before testing, also back these up manually
   - backup and restore is done via setup and teardown methods in `/test/globalSetup.ts`
+- backup/restore lifecycle
   - when testing is _started_ it will backup all files within the `/.booster` directory (normally, there should only be 2 files)
   - while testing is _running_ you can inspect and edit how testing is affecting the datastores (`event.json` and `read_models.json` files)
   - when testing is _stopped_ it will delete the testing datastores and restore the original ones
 - when testing _crashes_ (e.g. due to a test error), the teardown methods do not run and both the testing and backup datastores are left in place
   - if you start testing again, the setup methods will reproduce all of these files, creating more backups and not being able to successfully restore the original datastores
   - in these cases you'll need to eventually clean up, and optionally restore, the local datastores manually

 **Testing Deployed Environment (AWS)**